jiajian98/customer-churn-prediction/README.md

 * `app.py`: The production-ready Streamlit application.
 * `churn_model.pkl`: The serialized Random Forest model.
 * `requirements.txt`: Necessary libraries for deployment.

-## 🚀 Key Technical Features
-* **Data Preprocessing:** Handled inconsistent data types, treated missing values, and performed categorical encoding for model readiness.

-* **Imbalance Handling:** Utilized SMOTE (Synthetic Minority Over-sampling Technique) to ensure the model learns effectively from the minority 'Churn' class.

-* **Machine Learning Pipeline:** Built and tuned a Random Forest Classifier, optimizing for Recall to ensure as many potential churners as possible are caught.

-* **Interactive Deployment:** Developed a user-facing web app using Streamlit that allows real-time predictions based on user-inputted customer data.

 ## 🔧 How to Run Locally
 1. Clone the repo: `git clone [https://github.com/jiajian98/customer-churn-prediction]]`